 Dr. Latreille has authored or co-authored more than 96 articles and 155 slide presentations and posters at various scientific meetings.
 He has also been the principal investigator and/or collaborator for over 355 protocols of clinical research at Hotel-Dieu de Montréal and Charles-Lemoyne Hospital since 1984.

-Mary O’Neill joined the Partnership’s Board of Directors in 2015 and serves as Vice-Chair of the Governance and Nominating Committee.
+Dr. Doreen Neville joined the Partnership’s Board of Directors in June 2022 and serves on the Finance, Audit & Risk Committee.

 Dr. David Sabapathy